m1gnus/M1GVIAN-VIgenere-ANalyzer/README.md

 this tool makes easier to analyze Vigenere-encrypted test, in order to see all the commands, type H. I suggest you to recompile the code in your system before launch it, in order to avoid compatibility issues.

-# This code has a very big bug in taking input... i have not the time to solve it, if anyone want to solve it please feel free to contact me
+# This code has a bug in taking input... i have not the time to solve it, if anyone want to solve it please feel free to contact me